knowmics-lab/BacExplorer/README.md

 ![BACEXPLORER](https://github.com/user-attachments/assets/694f612f-8645-45bf-85c2-5ec00efdc1a6)

 BacExplorer is a software system for the analysis of Microbial data.
 Its aim is to annotate Bacterial genome with information about Antimicrobial resistance, virulence factor, plasmids, serotypings and so on.

-This tool performs bacterial analysis with the following softwares:
-...list softwares.

 The analysis is developed with the workflow management system Snakemake.
+BacExplorer permits to analyze both raw fastq data and fasta.

-Please reade the following guide for a correct installation and usage.
+Please read the following guide for a correct installation and usage.

 ## SYSTEM REQUIREMENTS:
 ### Installation: